-Helicopters join search for climbers in Himalayas
+Hopes fading for eight missing climbers

 An update on 22 May, posted from their second base camp at 4,870 metres, suggested that the group would attempt to summit a previously unclimbed peak on the mountain.

-The British Foreign and Commonwealth Office (FCO) has confirmed that it is in contact with Indian authorities about the missing climbers.
+The British Foreign and Commonwealth Office (FCO) confirmed it was in contact with Indian authorities about the missing climbers.

-"We will do all we can to assist any British people who need our help," a spokesperson said.
+"We will do all we can to assist any British people who need our help," a spokesman said.

 Nanda Devi is the world's 23rd highest mountain and was first scaled in 1936.